|

 "I only need 3 or 4 lessons"

-less!) regarding a driving test that was booked with no professional guidance?
-Any professional driving instructor teaches
+a driving test that was booked with no professional guidance?
+Any professional driving instructor teaches people to drive,

-people to drive, works closely with them followed by the driving test once the required standard has been achieved.
-We also
+works closely with them followed by the driving test once the required standard has been achieved.
+We also have a commitment

-will not be able to work!
-Although during your tuition the test can seem a very long way off, spreading your lessons over
+able to work!
+Although during your tuition the test can seem a very long way off, spreading your lessons over a realistic

-a realistic length of time to enable you to absorb the facts, put them into practice and make the relevant progress
+length of time to enable you to absorb the facts, put them into practice and make the relevant progress is the best

 of the highway code and a good attitude is what the examiner is looking for as a minimum.
 Not just someone who can